junxit/us-congress-code/title-10/chapter-47/sec-940a.md

 ## Notes

-### Delayed Effective Date

-For delayed effective date of section, see Effective Date note below.

 ### Effective Date

 Pub.
 L. 114–328, div.
 E, title LXI, § 5504(b), Dec.
 23, 2016, 130 Stat.
 2961, provided that: “(1) In general.—Not later than 2 years after the date of the enactment of this Act [Dec.
 23, 2016], the Secretary of Defense shall carry out section 940a of title 10, United States Code (article 140a of the Uniform Code of Military Justice), as added by subsection (a). “(2) Standards and criteria.—Not later than 4 years after the date of the enactment of this Act, the standards and criteria under section 940a of title 10, United States Code (article 140a of the Uniform Code of Military Justice), as added by subsection (a), shall take effect.”
-Except as otherwise provided, section effective on the date designated by the President, not later than the first day of the first calendar month beginning two years after Dec.
-23, 2016, with implementing regulations prescribed by the President not later than one year after Dec.
-23, 2016, and with provisions relating to applicability to various situations, see section 5542 of Pub.
-L. 114–328, set out as an Effective Date of 2016 Amendment note under section 801 of this title.
+Except as otherwise provided, section effective on Jan.
+1, 2019, as designated by the President, with implementing regulations and provisions relating to applicability to various situations, see section 5542 of Pub.
+L. 114–328 and Ex.
+Ord.
+13825, set out as notes under section 801 of this title.